dluke2/CS-260-Web-Dev/README.md

 Simon CSS: Just getting a base for head, body, and footer are important.
 Once that is in place, everything should fit well.
 A good way to do this is to set the header and footer with flex: 0, and the body at flex: 1.
 Using bootstrap can make customization difficult.

 DOM is going to be vital for my project.
 The code here https://codepen.io/dluke2/pen/MWqpooM?editors=1010 will help me with my startup application.
 I'll need to learn to read in inputs, then edit arrays with the information to modify the table.

+Simon-CSS: Reading in inputs is interesting.
+To disply what has already been inputed, I need to use the following structure.
+The .player_name is a class.
+The following JavaScript shows how to capture and display data.

+function login() {
+  const nameEl = document.querySelector("#name");
+  localStorage.setItem("userName", nameEl.value);
+  window.location.href = "play.html";
+}

+    const playerNameEl = document.querySelector('.player-name');
+    playerNameEl.textContent = this.getPlayerName();